-Adventure Alternative have been organising medical electives in Kathmandu since 2004, forming strong connections with both the Tribhuvan Teaching hospital, and the Nepal Medical College and Teaching Hospital, both located within this bustling capital of the Himalayan Kingdom.
-We also run a community health clinic up in the mountains with our charity Moving Mountains, and opportunities are also available to spend time there but without supervision from a Doctor (we employ nurses only in the villages).
-We also run annual free medical camps for the Sherpa communities in this area which you are welcome to join if the dates coincide.
-We have a strong belief in social entrepreneurship and tourism benefitting the local population, which includes the tourism and benefits provided by medical electives and medical camps:
+Adventure Alternative have been organising medical electives in Kathmandu since 2004, forming strong connections with the Tribhuvan Teaching Hospital, located within this bustling capital of the Himalayan Kingdom.
+We also run a community health clinic up in the mountains with our charity Moving Mountains, and opportunities are also available to spend time there but without supervision from a Doctor (we employ a community nurse and assistant health workers only in the villages).
+We also occasionally run medical camps for the Sherpa communities in this area.
+We have a strong ethos in social entrepreneurship and tourism benefitting the local population, which includes the tourism and benefits provided by medical electives and medical camps.

 Application for a medical elective in Nepal

-To confirm a place on an elective you should complete the application form online and give us your preferred dates.
-Andy MacDonald will then contact you to start the process for your elective at Tribhuvan teaching hospital and make all the arrangements in advance.
-We do require a letter from your university stating that you are a genuine medical student at that institution and which year you are expected to graduate.
-We can also provide a confirmation letter which will have all the information required for your University application (name of supervisor, hospital details, address of Adventure Alternative Nepal, etc).
+To confirm a place on an elective you should first give us your preferred dates, so please send us an email and our office will start the process of registering for your elective at Tribhuvan teaching hospital.
+We require a letter from your university stating that you are a genuine medical student at that institution and which year you are expected to graduate, as well as your CV and a letter of motivation (we can help with that).
+We can also provide a confirmation letter for your elective department which will have all the information required such as name of supervisor, hospital details, address of Adventure Alternative Nepal and so on.

-During the elective period you will attend daily ward rounds conducted by the consultants of the respective clinical departments.
+There are daily ward rounds conducted by the consultants of the respective clinical departments.
 You will also be posted to the outpatient departments and the casualty rooms where you can see a variety of clinical cases.
 You will also be involved with interviewing and examining the patients and observe various diagnostic and therapeutic procedures under the direct supervision of the consultants.
-Most students find they leave the house at 8.00am and start at 9.00am, finishing mid afternoon, which generally leaves enough time to do study at home until dinner.
-At weekends most people go sightseeing or exploring the Kathmandu valley, and many people extend their trip with a trek to one of the famous areas like Everest or Annapurna.

 You will be encouraged to participate in clinical bedside teachings regularly conducted for the undergraduate students of the Institute of Medicine in Kathmandu.
 In such sessions you can discuss the clinical findings, investigation plans and therapeutic management of the patients.
 These regular journal clubs, case presentations and topic discussions provide a rich learning environment for students.
 Such sessions are particularly useful to develop critical reasoning skills and the skills of problem solving based on case histories and the real patients.